What to know about the H-1B visa program

 Outsourcing firms flood the system with applicants, obtaining visas for foreign workers and then farming them out to tech companies.
 They take a sizable cut of the salary.

-What is an expedited H1-B visa?
+What is an expedited H-1B visa?

 Under the current system, companies submitting applications for H-1B visas for potential employees can pay extra for expedited processing, which is referred to as premium processing.